agastya-rana/uno-rl/README.md

 definitely limited the performance of our agents to low margins (< 5% over random).
 Furthermore, due to the lack of a reasonable heuristic-based comparative agent, we had to resort to a random agent to evaluate the performance of our algorithms as applied to the game of Uno.
-We noted that we required the simulation of 100,000 games to obtain a win percentage precise to 0.1%, and achieved the following performance with our models: Q-Learning: 51.8% +/- 0.1%, DQN: 53.5% +/- 1%.
+We noted that we required the simulation of 100,000 games to obtain a win percentage precise to 0.1%, and achieved the following performance with our models: Q-Learning: 51.8% +/- 0.1%, DQN: 53.5% +/- 0.5%.

+We believe, this result is quite reasonable.
+For our Q-Learning Model, given the immense size of the Uno State space, we had to substantially apply bucketing.
+Many of the strategies that could've been learned were limited to only small numbers of cards, in addition to conceptually equating all 'special' cards.

-We believe, this result is actually quite reasonable.
-As a benchmark, although a [stanford paper on beating Uno with RL](https://web.stanford.edu/class/aa228/reports/2020/final79.pdf) gets a winrate of 63.5%, their DQN agent **can see the opponent's cards**, which we believe gives it a serious (and perhaps unreasonable) advantage.
+DQN: As a benchmark, although a [stanford paper on beating Uno with RL](https://web.stanford.edu/class/aa228/reports/2020/final79.pdf) gets a winrate of 63.5%, their DQN agent **can see the opponent's cards**, which we believe gives it a serious (and perhaps unreasonable) advantage.
 Our model, to properly simulate a real uno player, can only access it's own cards.
-Thus, we believe given the highly stochastic nature of Uno, our game play percentage is reasonably successful.
+Thus, we believe given the highly stochastic nature of Uno, our win percentage for DQN is reasonably successful.